From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields

 The Poisson bracket can be extended to $C^{\infty}_{\mathcal{A}}$ also.
-It is obvious that the Poisson brackets (2.13) and (2.14) is bi-linear and anti-symmetric, additionally, are derivations for both of $f$ and $g$.
-The Jacobi identity is valid for the Poisson brackets in above definition.
-Where the Jacobi identity concerning the Poisson bracket (2.13) is of form
+It is obvious that the Poisson brackets (2.10) is bi-linear and anti-symmetric, additionally, are derivations for both of $\textbf{m}\circ F_{m}$ and $\textbf{m}\circ G_{m}$.
+The Jacobi identity is valid for the Poisson brackets, i.e. we have:

 Now we extend the star product to the situation with several factors.
-We have \begin{proposition} Let $f_{i}(\textbf{x})\in C^{\infty}(\mathbb{R}^{d}),\,i=1,\cdots,m$, we have
+We have \begin{proposition} Let $f_{i}(x_{i})\in C^{\infty}(\mathbb{R}),\,i=1,\cdots,m$, we have

 where